AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 > Evil Corp's mail servers run a webmail system vulnerable to an exploit called Shellshock, which has enabled you to obtain files listing the usernames and passwords of everyone who uses the system.

-Since Evil Corp's mail system was powered by a [Unix](https://en.wikipedia.org/wiki/Unix)-like server, the two files you plucked off Evil Corp's server during your successful Shellshock exploit were the files located at `/etc/passwd` and `/etc/shadow`.
+Since Evil Corp's mail system was powered by a [Unix](https://en.wikipedia.org/wiki/Unix)-like server, the two files you plucked off their system during your hack were the files located at `/etc/passwd` and `/etc/shadow`.
 Often, these are just called "the `passwd` and `shadow` files" for short.
-On Unix-like systems, these two files taken together comprise a local database that provides the system with information about its user accounts.
-Numerous programs query one or both of these files to answer the all important question, "Is *this* the correct password for *that* user?"
+On Unix-like systems, these two files taken together comprise a local database that provides the system with information about its user accounts and their passwords.
+Numerous programs query one or both of these files to answer numerous questions, including the all important question, "Is *this* the correct password for *that* user?"

 Let's have a look at our copies of both the `passwd` and `shadow` files, which we saved as `evilcorp-intl.com.passwd.txt` and `evilcorp-intl.com.shadow.txt`, respectively.
 As before, we can use `cat` on a GNU/Linux or macOS terminal or `type` in a Windows Command Prompt to print the file's content.
 Here's the `passwd` file: